Verify your LG.com account

 Please open the activation email in your email inbox.
 Click the confirmation link to complete the activation process for your LG account.

-The activation link for your LG account is vaild for 48 hours.
-After the 48 hours have expired, an unconfirmed LG account will be automatically deleted. in this case, a registration must be made again and LG aaaount must be confirmed with a new activation link
+the activation link for your LG account is valid for 48 hours.
+After the 48 hours have expired, an unconfirmed LG account will be automatically deleted. in this case, a registration must be made again and LG account must be confirmed with a new activation link

 Please also check your email spam folder if you cannot find the confirmation email in your email inbox.